dhansel/IECDevice/README.md

 }
 ```
 The canRead() function is called whenever data is requested from the device.
 For this device
-we return 0 if we have nothing to send which indicates a "nothing to send" (error) condition
+we return 0 if we have nothing to send.
+This will cause a timeout error condition on the bus
+(there is no provision in the IEC bus protocol for the computer to ask a device whether it
+has data to send at all).
+On the computer side this will set bit 1 of the status word (i.e.
-on the bus.
-If we returned -1 instead then canRead() would be called repeatedly, blocking the
+the ST variable in BASIC).
+If we returned -1 then canRead() would be called repeatedly,
-bus until we have something to send.
-That would prevent us from receiving incoming data on the bus.
+blocking the bus until we have something to send.
+That would prevent us from receiving incoming
+data on the bus.

 ```
 byte IECBasicSerial::read() {